-The Notes amortization period will start in March 2023 (the 'Bullet Maturity Date') with the 'Final Maturity Date' in September 2025.
-The Bullet maturity date signifies the end of the securitization's revolving period.
-During the revolving period, receivables can be transferred out of (receivables prior to denouncement) and into (replenishments of loans with higher credit quality) the securitization scheme.
-During the amortization period, collections are used to repay the notes, while no further transfers of receivables in the perimeter (replenishments) are performed.

-The transaction is due to close on the Final Maturity Date in 2025.
+The Notes amortisation period will start in March 2023 (the 'Bullet Maturity Date') with the 'Final Maturity Date' in September 2025.
+The Bullet maturity date signifies the end of the securitisation's revolving period.
+During the revolving period, receivables can be transferred out of (receivables prior to denouncement) and into (replenishments of loans with higher credit quality) the securitisation scheme.
+During the amortisation period, collections are used to repay the notes, while no further transfers of receivables in the perimeter (replenishments) are performed.
+The Loan Notes will fully be repaid and the transaction is due to close on the Final Maturity Date in 2025.